Especially in young kids, it doesn't take a lot of caffeine to produce these effects.

 or more sweetened soft drink per day are 60% more likely to be obese.

 Caffeinated drinks often contain empty calories, and kids who fill up on them

 don't get the vitamins and minerals they need from healthy sources.
 Too much soda

-can mean missing the calcium
+can mean missing the calcium kids need

-kids need from milk to build strong bones
+from milk to build strong bones and

 Too many sweetened caffeinated drinks could lead to dental cavities from the high

 sugar content and the erosion of tooth enamel from acidity.